saeedimd/RHEM-ML/README.md

 - **Train_Emulator.ipynb** is a step-by-step guide to:
   - Create the Emulator from scratch and train it
   - Evaluate the trained Emulator with different approaches to see if it resembles the RHEM.

+- **Estimate_Foliar_Ground_Cover.ipynb** is a step-by-step guide to:
+  - Use the trained ANN model to estimate Foliar/Ground cover fractions for some rangeland points.
+  - Get the RHEM outputs using the estimated covers.

+- **Train_Foliar_Ground_Cover.ipynb** is a step-by-step guide to:
+  - Create a Foliar/Ground cover estimator from scratch, train and evaluate it.
+  - Estimate the covers of those points by the trained model.
+  - Get the RHEM outputs using the estimated covers.

 ### Files